openqasm/openqasm/source/language/classical.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Fixed-point and angle types support addition, subtraction,
-multiplication, and division and the corresponding assignment operators.
+multiplication, division and power and the corresponding assignment operators.

 .. code-block:: c

    angle[20] a = pi / 2;
    angle[20] b = pi;
    a + b; // 3/2 * pi
+   a ** b; // 4.1316...
    angle[10] c;
    c = angle(a + b); // cast to angle[10]